- 02 Mar

 Whilst not all funders will provide finance to the construction sector, there are some specialist lenders that are able to accommodate this.
 Even in situations where you are invoicing in stages, for parts of a project, you can receive funding against your invoices, or applications for payment which are widely used instead of credit invoices.

 The funding is typically 70% of the value of the transaction, with the balance paid when the customer pays.
 Whilst this means that you still have to wait for the balance of the payment from your customer, it also means that you are receiving the bulk of the value of the transaction upfront, as soon as the work is completed.
-This means that you can use that cash to pay suppliers, staff and to meet other overheads.
+This means that you can use that cash to pay suppliers, and staff and to meet other overheads.

 Introduce Slow Payers